We Have the Facts and We're Voting Yes: Release and commercial performance

-The title We Have the Facts and We're Voting Yes came from musician Herbert Burgle, a Seattle contemporary who formed the band Rat Cat Hogan.
+The title We Have the Facts and We're Voting Yes came from musician Herbert Burgel, a Seattle contemporary who formed the band Rat Cat Hogan.
 At one of his concerts, Burgle wore a T-shirt emblazoned with the title phrase, which referenced a legislative initiative in Nebraska at the time.

 Sales expectations were higher for We Have the Facts and We're Voting Yes for Death Cab for Cutie.
-Barsuk issued the album on March 21, 2000 on CD and vinyl.
+Barsuk issued the album on March 21, 2000, on CD and vinyl.
 Two vinyl variants were issued; a standard black edition, which was later re-issued in 2014, and a limited white-colored wax.
 Despite the band being largely outsiders to the music industry, the album was commercially successful, though muted in comparison to their later projects.
 We Have the Facts and We're Voting Yes was supported by college radio stations, and debuted "strongly" on CMJ New Music Report's Top 200 at number 51.
 It premiered 11 places higher on the magazine's Core Radio ranking, which measured airplay.
 Barsuk initially pressed 20,000 copies; the album had sold 32,000 by November 2001.
 The numbers were considered "staggering" for the record label, which was essentially a "one-man operation" ran by founder Josh Rosenfield.